alperakcan/libhthread/README.md

 # hthread #

-  hthread is a threads helper library with synchronization errors detection support.
+  hthread is a thread error detector and helper library with synchronization errors detection support.

   1. <a href="#1-overview">overview</a>
   2. <a href="#2-configuration">configuration</a>